yuky2020/CSaP-Project/README.md

 ## Features

-Use PortAudio library (insted of Alsamixer or Pulseaudio ones) for better compatibility.
+Use PortAudio library (insted of Alsamixer or Pulseaudio ones) for better inter-compatibility.

 Auto-crop silence in the message by analyzing peek frequency.